apache/pulsar/site2/docs/functions-debugging.md

 localRunner.start(true);
 ```

 This allows users to easily debug functions using an IDE.
-User's can set break points and manually set through a function to debug will real data.
+Users can set breakpoints and manually step through a function to debug with real data.

-The code snippet below illustrates a more complete example of how to use launch a function via localrun programmatically.
+The following code snippet is a more complete example on how to programmatically launch a function in localrun mode.

 ```java
 public class ExclamationFunction implements Function<String, String> {